 A few more clear examples are in order.
 In 1965, there were 3,559 Jesuit seminarians; 2,251 Franciscan seminarians; 1,128 Redemptorist seminarians and 2,434 seminarians of the Christian Brothers.
 By the start of a new millennium, the Jesuit, Franciscan, Redemptorist and Christian Brothers dropped to 389; 60; 24; and only 7.
 There was a significant boom in almost everything but then ...drop, drop, drop.

 The Catholic Times of London heralded on March 5, 2000, that the little seed which Pope John XXIII planted under the auspices of the Second Vatican Council has become a “tree which has spread its majestic and mighty branches over the vineyard of the Lord.”
 Has the Catholic Church really become that majestic since 1965?
-Since the mid 1960s, a question to ask, is it a march toward greater empathy about evil, a declining church, a rise in internet pornography or coincidence?
+Since the mid 1960s, a few questions to ask, is it a march toward greater empathy about evil, a declining church, a rise in internet and other media disruption, a rise in pornography.
+The fault of society covered in hedonism?
+None of the above or coincidence?

-As related in the book, Alert: For The Times, Book of Secrets, Rev. Stefano Gobbi told Wingate in Mexico that he would be instrumental in the Marion Movement of all Roman and Orthodox bishops.
+As related in the book, Alert: For The Times, Book of Secrets, Rev. Stefano Gobbi had told Wingate in Mexico that he would be instrumental in the Marian Movement of all Roman and Orthodox bishops.
 Wingate was ordainied in 1991.
-He is leader of the Marion Movement of Bishops and Oblates of St. Therese of the Holy Child Jesus, which he formed.
+He is leader of the Marian Movement of Bishops and Oblates of St. Therese of the Holy Child Jesus, which he formed.
 Wingate’s first guest appearance on Coast To Coast AM was on Jan.
-3, 2003—about seventeen years ago.
+3, 2003—about eighteen years ago.

 He stormed to the front when he made two predictions before March 2004-—one did not involve the Church but was about a tornado that would appear where it ought not to be.
 That tornado spun its ugly winds below the equator.
 No tornado had ever dared venture below the equator, at least not in living memory, which hit at Brazil.
 But, he had warned people that it was coming.